thanhbn/qdrant-loader/docs/getting-started/quick-start.md

 **🎉 Quick Start Complete!**

 You're now ready to explore the full power of QDrant Loader.
-The next step is understanding the [Core Concepts](./core-concepts.md) to make the most of your setup, or dive into the [User Guides](../users/) for specific features and workflows.
+The next step is reviewing the Core Concepts summarized in Getting Started, or dive into the [User Guides](../users/) for specific features and workflows.